prestongarno/kotlinq/README.md

 ### About

 Stands for KoTlin Query (language).
-This is a library which supports concise, createTypeStub-safe models for queries and mutations against a GraphQl schema.
+This is a library which supports concise, type-safe models for queries and mutations against a GraphQl schema.

-The [ gradle plugin ](https://github.com/prestongarno/ktq-gradle) generates an equivalent kotlin createTypeStub hierarchy which is used to create and execute queries and mutations without ever leaving native code.
+The [ gradle plugin ](https://github.com/prestongarno/ktq-gradle) generates an equivalent kotlin type hierarchy which is used to create and execute queries and mutations without ever leaving native code.

 For an example of how to build models, see the example below created for the Yelp Graphql API.